| info aggiornate:

 These temporary medialabs

-or for short; TMLs.
+are called Tactical Media Laboratories, or for short; TMLs.
 They will be environments designed to support

 the rapid prototyping of ideas, methodologies, tools, slogans,